-Secondly, always get an upgrade agreement.
-To be fair this is usually built into contracts these days; especially if you get your contract directly from the big phone companies like O2 or Vodafone.
-However, if you’re going to buy through a retailer as opposed to the phone companies themselves, then be careful.
+Whilst this is usually built into most contracts these days, it's worth making sure.
+Especially if you get your contract directly from a big phone company.
+However, if you’re going to buy through a third party retailer as opposed to the phone company itself then be careful.
 Even though sometimes their monthly tariffs look more attractive, they as a rule do not offer an early handset upgrade.
-This can mean (as I found out to my cost!) that you actually end up paying more over the length of the contract, for an older model phone because you cannot change it.
+This can mean that you actually end up paying more over the length of the contract and are stuck with an older model phone because you cannot change it.

-- Thirdly, never ever buy phone insurance.
-I know this sounds counterintuitive, but hear me out.
-As a standard grown up you’re going to already have contents insurance for things in your house (at least I hope so!
-Let’s talk about that in another post).
-Put your phone on this instead of taking out separate phone insurance.
-Usually, your contents insurance will be a much more cost-effective option.
-It will be a cheaper monthly payment, and if your phone is lost or stolen you will be able to claim and then buy a new phone.
+This may sound counterintuitive, but the reasoning is solid.
+It's likely that you already have contents insurance for your belongings.
+It can be much more cost effective to put your phone on this instead of taking out separate phone insurance.
 If you do have to claim it might push up your premium slightly when you come up for renewal, but if you offset the chances of having to claim, against the price of phone insurance then it’s usually the much better choice.
 Phone insurance is typically much more expensive, and may still not cover you for things like water damage, or theft whilst you’ve left it unattended.
 Furthermore, some insurance providers won’t replace your phone if it’s damaged or lost.
-Some will attempt to repair it or give you a refurbished phone as a replacement; sometimes they will even provide you with a downgraded handset as a replacement.
+Some will attempt to repair it or give you a refurbished phone as a replacement.
+Sometimes they will even provide you with a downgraded handset as a replacement.
 All this can mean that in reality, you’re paying a large extra monthly cost for no good reason at all.